Bodo-inc/Bodo-examples/README.md

 # Bodo Examples

-Welcome to Bodo examples!

-## Install required packages
+This repository contains code examples demonstrating how Bodo accelerates and scales Pandas and Scikit-learn workloads automatically.
+All examples can be run on a local laptop using Bodo Community Edition: `pip install bodo`.

+In addition, there are examples for using Bodo with data infrastructure tools such as Docker, Terraform, Kubernetes and Streamlit.
+Feedback is appreciated.

+## Running Example and Data Generation Scripts

-First make sure you have Bodo [installed](https://docs.bodo.ai/latest/source/installation_and_setup/index.html).
+First make sure you have Bodo [installed](https://docs.bodo.ai/installation_and_setup/install).

-Other packages that are required to run the data generation scripts, `pandas_datareader` and `scikit-learn`:

-	conda install -c conda-forge pandas-datareader
-	conda install -c conda-forge scikit-learn

-## Examples and corresponding data generation
+`scikit-learn` is also required for the ML examples.

 Many of the data generation scripts and example scripts can take in optional arguments.
-`python path/script.py --help` shows the usage.
+`python <path>/<script.py> --help` shows the usage.

-By default all examples and data generation scripts can be run from home directory (Bodo-examples) without any changes.
+By default all examples and data generation scripts can be run from the top directory (Bodo-examples) without any changes.
 Otherwise, make sure to change path of data files.
 For more information on data generation and examples, please see the docstring at the top of each python script.

 - [TPCH Queries](https://github.com/Bodo-inc/Bodo-examples/tree/master/examples/tpch), more information on TPC-H can be found [here](http://www.tpc.org/tpch/)
   - data generation: generated data will be available at `examples/tpch/pch-datagen`: